Safety Activity Checkpoints

 - Be prepared in the event of a storm with lightning.
 Special details for outdoor warm-weather activities

-Know-How for Girls offers games, mini-lessons, and other fun ways to expand girls’ knowledge.
+Know-How for Girls offers ways to expand girls' knowledge of the activity.

 Be safe and have fun!